mshakibdev/shakibLen-/README.md

 # shakibLen-
-It is display the length of your string .
+It will display the length of your string .